 Installing the Gum Plugin

-The next step is to install the Glue plugin that enables Gum integration.
+The next step is to install the Glue plugin that enables Gum integration in Glue.
 This plugin is installed just like any other Glue plugin:

 - Go to the GlueVault page to download the plugin here: http://www.gluevault.com/plug/81-gum-plugin-glue